Ryan Tongia

 Ryan Tongia (born 31 May 1990, in Brisbane) is a professional rugby league and rugby union footballer.
-He is currently based out of Hawke’s bay in New Zealand.
+He is currently based out of Hawke's Bay in New Zealand.
 Tongia is of Papua New Guinean, Chinese and German descent, but was born and raised in Australia.
 His position is right or left wing, or fullback.
 He is a Papua New Guinea rugby league international.
-Tongia was not an age grade star growing up, but through hard work and determination he worked his way to the pros.
-He got his first real taste of professional rugby league at the Cronulla Sharks [NRL] before moving to Wakefield Trinity in the [Super League].
-Tongia changed to Rugby Union in 2013.
-He played for the Otago Highlanders in New Zealand in 2015 and 2016.
-He has also played for Hawke’s Bay and Southland in the NPC (New Zealand Provincial Competition) known as Mitre 10 cup previously. (rugby union)| Tongia also spent time in Europe playing for Avignon Bayonne (rugby union) SUA (rugby union) in French Top 14 & Pro-D2 respectively.

-He now runs a business [F45 Hastings NZ] coaching health and fitness, Helping hundreds of people become fitter, healthier and happier versions of themselves.

 Playing career

 During his time playing rugby league for the Gold Coast Titans, Tongia did not play first grade but played in the Toyota Cup.
 He played two matches for Papua New Guinea in the 2010 Rugby League Four Nations.
 Tongia also played for the Wakefield Trinity Wildcats in 2011.